michal-ciechan/Moqqer/README.md

 		.Should().HaveCount(1);
 ```

-### Expression Null Guarding
+## IQueryable<T> Null Guarding

-By default, when using expressions to query child objects, you do not have to null guard when using something like EF/Linq2Sql as SQL Server will gracefully handle these and set property to null.
+By default, when using IQueryable and building expressions to query child objects, you do not have to null guard when using something like EF/Linq2Sql as SQL Server will gracefully handle these and set property to null.
 Where as in Linq2Objects (`SomeList.AsQueryable()`) this will cause a `NullReferenceException`.

 To overcome this, by default Moqqer will provide a custom `IQueryable` where it modifies expressions that contain reference type accessors and to gracefully handle null reference types.